mike-uffelman/weather-app/README.md

 - light/dark mode toggle
 - ability for the user to drag and/or hide certain weather elements such as the map, hourly, and weekly displays
+- ability for the user to create a custom name for a location, e.g. 'Home', 'Work', etc.
+- ability for the user to pin favorite locations to the top of saved locations component

 Known items to refactor: